openledger/Open-Ledger-MCP-Server/README.md

 A Model Context Protocol (MCP) server implementation for the OpenLedger API.
 This server provides structured context to AI models according to the MCP specification.

+## What is OpenLedger?

+[OpenLedger](https://openledger.com) is an embedded accounting API that consolidates your customer's financial data into your platform, creating one single source of truth.
+It can also be used to entirely manage a ledger through an API, making it perfect for AI agents.
+This MCP server allows AI assistants like Claude to interact with the OpenLedger API in a structured way.

 ## What is MCP?

 The Model Context Protocol (MCP) is a standard for providing context to AI models.
 It allows for structured data exchange between applications and AI models, enabling more effective and contextual AI interactions.